mattes337/logsink/fix-from-sink.command.md

 - `<application-id>`: Your application identifier in the sink system
 - `<api-key>`: Your API key for authentication

+## Quick Reference: Component Path Feature
+When processing issues, check for `context.elementInfo.componentPath` to get the exact file path of the problematic component.
+This eliminates guesswork and speeds up resolution significantly.

 ## Command Definition

 ```markdown